 Andrew joined Watsi on September 5th, 2017.
-Two years ago, Andrew became the 3135th member to automatically support a new Watsi patient every month.
-Since then, 2,453 more people have become monthly donors!
-Andrew's most recent donation traveled 8,500 miles to support Elizabeth, a woman from Kenya, to fund hearing aids.
+Four years ago, Andrew joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Andrew's most recent donation traveled 8,200 miles to support Christian, a loving new father from Philippines, to fund hernia surgery.

-Samnang is a 25-year-old tuk tuk driver from Cambodia.
-He has one daughter, and enjoys helping his wife with the housework in his spare time.
-Since he was twelve years old, Samnang had an ear infection.
-This infection caused the tympanic membrane, or the ear drum, in his left ear to perforate.
-For this reason, Samnang experiences ear discharge, tinnitus, and hearing loss.
-He has a difficult time communicating with and understanding others.
-Samnang traveled to our medical partner's care center to receive treatment.
-On May 14, he will undergo a myringoplasty procedure in his left ear.
+Pisey is a nine-year-old student.
+She has one sister and two brothers.
+Three years ago, Pisey had a severe ear infection.
+This infection caused the tympanic membrane, or the ear drum, in her left ear to perforate.
+For this reason, Pisey experiences pain, hearing loss, and ear discharge.
+She cannot communicate clearly with others and she is in chronic pain.
+Pisey traveled to our medical partner's care center to receive treatment.
+On October 26th, she will undergo a myringoplasty procedure in her left ear.
 During this procedure, surgeons will close the perforation.
-Our medical partner, Children's Surgical Centre, is requesting $423 to fund this procedure.
+Our medical partner, Children's Surgical Centre, is requesting $464 to fund this procedure.
 This covers medications, supplies, and inpatient care.
-He says, "I hope that surgery will improve my hearing and clear up the infection in my ear."
+Pisey says, "I really hope my pain will go away and I can hear and feel better at school."